MarioDoncel/StandardCare-API-Test/readme.md

 ### The routes to be designed are for a specific type of analytics called 'Engagement'

 ### Engagement is an important measure of digital health solutions (Think of apps like Calm, Headspace, Noom, etc.).
 Applications used for managing weight, reducing anxiety, managing diabetes, etc. Engagement measures how frequently users use the app.
-Our (XXXXXXXXX) API is the place to report those statistics.
+Our API is the place to report those statistics.
 The digital health vendor will POST engagement to standard care, and we will report it so potential buyers of the app.

 Engagement is measured on a group of n users and is reported as a percentage, integer from 0-99